Image Captioning via Compact Bidirectional Architecture: Introduction

 We conduct extensive ablation studies on the MSCOCO benchmark dataset to better understand and verify the effectiveness of this model.
-The \textbf{compact} architecture serves as a good regularization for \textbf{implicitly} exploiting bidirectional context and a single CBTIC model achieves an effect of \textbf{sentence-level ensemble}, which usually needs to train and save two models for improving final predictions as shown in Figure~\ref{fig:figure1}(c).
+We find that the \textbf{explicit} interaction slightly contributes to the final performance when a proper hyper-parameter is selected.
+We find that the \textbf{compact} architecture serves as a good regularization for \textbf{implicitly} exploiting bidirectional context and a single CBTrans model achieves an effect of \textbf{sentence-level ensemble}, which usually needs to train and save two models for improving final predictions as shown in Fig.~\ref{fig:figure1}(c).
 By combining with word-level ensemble, the effect of sentence-level ensemble is further enlarged.
 Overall, the compact bidirectional architecture and sentence-level ensemble play more important roles than the \textbf{explicit} interaction mechanism.
-Finally, we further extend the conventional one-flow self-critical training to the two-flows version under this model architecture and achieve new state-of-the-art results in comparison with non-vision-language-pretraining models.
+We further extend the conventional one-flow self-critical training to the two-flows version under this model architecture and achieve new state-of-the-art results in comparison with non-vision-language-pretraining models.
+Finally, we verify the generality of this compact bidirectional architecture by extending it to LSTM backbone and proposing the CBLSTM model.

 The main contributions are summarized as follows: \begin{itemize} \item We introduce a Compact Bidirectional Transformer model for image captioning that can leverage bidirectional context implicitly and explicitly while the decoder is parameter-efficient and can be executed parallelly.
-And we conduct extensive ablation studies to better understand this architecture. \item We further propose to combine word-level and sentence-level ensemble seamlessly and extend the conventional one-flow self-critical training to the two-flows version under this architecture and achieve new state-of-the-art results in comparison with non-vision-language-pretraining models. \end{itemize}
+And we conduct extensive ablation studies to better understand this architecture. \item We further propose to combine word-level and sentence-level ensemble seamlessly and extend the conventional one-flow self-critical training to the two-flows version under this architecture and achieve new state-of-the-art results in comparison with non-vision-language-pretraining models. \item Finally, we verify the generality of this compact bidirectional architecture by extending it to LSTM backbone and proposing the CBLSTM model. \end{itemize}

-\section{RELATED WORK}
+The remainder of this paper is organized as follows.
+Section~\ref{Related work} reviews related works.
+Section~\ref{Approach} elaborates on the proposed approach.
+The analysis and discussion of the experimental results are presented in Section~\ref{Experiments}.
+Finally, we conclude our work in Section~\ref{Conclusion}.

+\section{Related work}